dlandman27/cs326-final-ironhorseman-group13/docs/ideas.md

 ### Different stored values
 -player money
 -cards
--dealing algorithm
--opponets money
--opponet decision making algorithm
+-dealing algorithm-makes sure that each card has an equal chance of dealing -opponets money
+-opponet decision making algorithm - will include different aptitudes. some opponets may bluff more, while others are easily made to fold with pressure